Chair, 2014-15: Judy Kutulas, 20th-century American history, American women's history, cultural history

 Please note that Level III seminars presume significant prior knowledge of the subject.
 Previous experience with the material is required.

 Students study the emergence and development of Greek civilization from the early Bronze Age through the Hellenistic period, concentrating on such topics as the Homeric Age, Greek colonization of the Mediterranean basin, Athens' evolution from democratic city-state to imperialist power, the Golden Age of Athens, social and intellectual trends and Alexander.
-Prerequisite: History 203 or permission of instructor.
+Prerequisite: HIST 203 or permission of instructor.
 May be repeated if topics are different.
 Offered periodically.
 Counts toward ancient studies major.

 This seminar covers the emergence and development of Roman civilization from the founding of Rome to the end of the Western Empire.
 Students explore such topics as the Greek and Etruscan legacy, evolution from republic to autocracy, the Augustan Age, Pax Romana, social and intellectual trends, the triumph of Christianity and Rome's final transformation.
-Prerequisite: History 190 or 204 or permission of instructor.
+Prerequisite: HIST 190 or HIST 204 or permission of instructor.
 May be repeated if topics are different.
 Offered periodically.
 Counts toward ancient studies major.

 This seminar covers various topics in the history of medieval Europe, depending upon the instructor.
 The most recently offered topic: "Medieval Italy, 1050-1350."
 May be repeated if topics are different.
 Offered periodically.
 Counts toward medieval studies major.